-The Korte Company worked with the U.S. Army Corps of Engineers and the 412th Electronic Warfare Group to design and construct the new Joint Simulation Environment facility at Edwards Air Force Base in California.
+The Korte Company worked with the U.S. Army Corps of Engineers and the 412th Electronic Warfare Group to design and construct the new Joint Simulation Environment facility at Edwards Air Force Base (AFB) in California.

-The two-story 72,140-square-foot Design-Build Joint Simulation Environment (JSE) is a scalable, expandable, modeling and simulation environment to conduct testing on fifth-plus generation aircraft and systems.
+The two-story 72,140-square-foot Design-Build Joint Simulation Environment is a scalable, expandable, modeling and simulation environment to conduct testing on fifth-plus generation aircraft and systems.

 According to Brig.
 General Christopher Azzano, Air Force Test Center commander, “The JSE is one of my favorite projects because in terms of initial pay off, it’s just a few short years down the road.”